Robert G. W. Anderson: Life and career

 In 1992 Anderson joined the British Museum in London, where he was director from 1992 to 2002.
 Anderson oversaw the £100 million millennium project redevelopment of the British Museum's Queen Elizabeth II Great Court, designed by Norman Foster and opened by the Queen on 6 December 2000.
 Anderson was succeeded as director of the British Museum in 2002 by Neil MacGregor.

 Anderson has been president of the Scientific Instrument Commission of the International Union of History and Philosophy of Science (1982–1997), and of the British Society for the History of Science (1988–1990).
 In 2004, Anderson became president of the Association of Independent Libraries.

 Anderson has held visiting academic posts at the Institute for Advanced Study, Princeton University and at the Centre for Research in the Arts, Social Sciences, and Humanities (CRASSH) at the University of Cambridge (2002–2003).
 He is an Emeritus Fellow of Clare Hall, Cambridge.

 As of 28 July 2016, Anderson became interim president and CEO of the Chemical Heritage Foundation (now the Science History Institute), a history of science organization in Philadelphia, Pennsylvania, USA.
 He succeeded German historian of science Carsten Reinhardt.
 On 11 January 2017, Anderson was named the institution's ongoing president and CEO.
 He was succeeded by David Allen Cole as of 20 May 2020.

 Anderson has published at least 14 monographs or catalogues and at least 50 papers.
 His publications include works on the history of scientific instrumentation, the history of museums, and the work of Joseph Black and Joseph Priestley.

 Awards and honors

-Robert Anderson is a member of the International Academy of the History of Science, and a Commandeur de l’Ordre des Arts et des Lettres (France).
+Anderson is a member of the International Academy of the History of Science, and a Commandeur de l’Ordre des Arts et des Lettres (France).
 He is a Fellow of the Royal Society of Edinburgh (1990), the Society of Antiquaries of London (1986) and of the Royal Society of Chemistry.
 In 1990 he was elected Honorary Fellow of the Society of Antiquaries of Scotland.

-Robert Anderson is a recipient of the Dexter Award (1986) and of the Paul Bunge Prize, which he was awarded in 2016 for a lifetime of "outstanding achievement in writing about and promoting the understanding of historic scientific instruments".
+Anderson is a recipient of the Dexter Award (1986) and of the Paul Bunge Prize, which he was awarded in 2016 for a lifetime of "outstanding achievement in writing about and promoting the understanding of historic scientific instruments".